srishti626/SALES-ANALYSIS-/README.md

 # Tasks to perform:

 # Data Cleaning:
-Make first row as Header.
+Make the first row a Header.
 Split Date/Time into 2 columns as Date and Time Renaming Data
 Adding New Column as MonthName